Gamera the Brave: Production

-Despite its popularity, the Heisei Gamera trilogy was highly controversial among executives and Showa crews and even crews of the trilogy, where Noriaki Yuasa who died two years prior to the release of Gamera the Brave, expressed his disfavors for the trilogy and emphasized the importance to differentiate from Godzilla.
+Despite its popularity, the Heisei Gamera trilogy was highly controversial among executives, crewmembers of the Showa films and even crewmembers of the trilogy itself.
+Noriaki Yuasa, who died two years prior to the release of Gamera the Brave, expressed his disfavors for the Heisei trilogy and emphasized the importance of differentiating the franchise from Godzilla.

 The trilogy's direction was shaped due to the tendencies of the trio (Note: Shusuke Kaneko and Kazunori Ito and Shinji Higuchi.) to disfavor Gamera (Showa Gamera) and their preferences of the Godzilla and other Toho franchises, along with their dissatisfaction towards the Heisei Godzilla continuity.
-Multiple disagreements between the studio and Kaneko's side disrupted its productions, and especially the artificial origins of kaiju resulted in a near-dismiss of Shusuke Kaneko during the production of Gamera: Guardian of the Universe and its near-cancellation.
-The plot of Gamera 3: Revenge of Iris, in which Gamera's destructions of Shibuya made children to cry and forced their parents to leave theaters, and the proposed plot for its sequel, aside from the financial situation of Tokuma Shoten (Note: The intercompany treaty with Nippon TV and Hakuhodo to achieve Kaneko's demand to increase budgets also reduced Tokuma Shoten's revenues.) and the death of Yasuyoshi Tokuma, were the major factors of the demise of the continuity.
-(Note: The 2003 independent film GAMERA 4-TRUTH (jp) by Shinpei Hayashiya (jp) reused the plot of the scrapped Gamera 4.)
-Executives and crews of Gamera the Brave were aware of both the popularity of the Heisei trilogy and financial insufficiency and risk to fail, and taking a different path from the trilogy was controversial where a number of stakeholders had suggested to produce either a sequel to the trilogy or its prequel or a side story, or a similar film, however executives emphasized the importance to recover the ideology of the franchise and to extricate from the trilogy, and didn't approve such directions, and Yoichi Arishige declared he would not participate if the film was going to become a sequel to the Heisei trilogy.
-Gamera the Brave was also aimed to appeal to children and female audiences who were rather disregarded targets during the Heisei trilogy, where its increasingly maniac and unbalanced direction especially Gamera 3: Revenge of Iris didn't contribute in expanding the fan base and proceeds of merchandises, triggering concerns among executives about the demise of the franchise by neglecting to appeal to wider audiences among changing markets, further supporting the direction not to produce sequels to the trilogy.
+Multiple disagreements between the studio and Kaneko's side disrupted the production of Gamera: Guardian of the Universe, and especially the artificial origins of kaiju resulted in a near-dismiss of Shusuke Kaneko and a near-resignation of one of leading producers, and the project itself was nearly cancelled.

+The plot of Gamera 3: Revenge of Iris, in which Gamera's destructions of Shibuya made children to cry and forced their parents to leave theaters, and the proposed plot for "Gamera 4" (in which Gamera furtherly brings destruction), aside from the financial situation of Tokuma Shoten (Note: The intercompany treaty with Nippon TV and Hakuhodo to achieve Kaneko's demand to increase budgets also reduced Tokuma Shoten's revenues.) and the death of Yasuyoshi Tokuma, were the major factors of the demise of the continuity.
+(Note: The 2003 independent film GAMERA 4-TRUTH by Shinpei Hayashiya reused the plot of the scrapped Gamera 4.)

+Executives and crews of Gamera the Brave were aware of the popularity of the Heisei trilogy, Kadokawa Daiei's financial insufficiency, and the risks to fail by rebooting with a completely different series; taking a different path from the trilogy was controversial (pros and cons were comparable within Kadokawa) where a number of stakeholders had suggested to produce either sequels to the trilogy or its prequel or a side story, or similar films.
+However, executives emphasized the importance to recover the ideology of the franchise (Note: Gamera being the friend and guardian of children, and children play significant roles to help Gamera, and Toto was clearly designed to contrast to the design of Gamera in "G3".) and to extricate from the trilogy, with a slogan to "return Gamera to children", and didn't approve such directions, and the producer Yoichi Arishige declared he would not participate if the film was going to become a sequel to the Heisei trilogy.

+Gamera the Brave was also aimed to appeal to children and female audiences who were disregarded during the Heisei trilogy era, where the trilogy's increasingly maniac and unbalanced direction especially Gamera 3: Revenge of Iris didn't contribute in expanding the fan base and proceeds of merchandises (by increasing threshold to invite newer audiences), and the 1999 film was particularly shunned by such segments.
+This tendency has triggered additional concerns among executives about the demise of the franchise by neglecting to appeal to wider audiences among changing markets, further supporting the direction not to produce sequels to the trilogy.
+To achieve this, the film was also aimed to avoid "standards" of kaiju films (akin to the productions of Showa Gamera films back then), partially due to a slump of kaiju genre itself (including the commercial failure of Godzilla: Final Wars) and the well-received Heisei Mothra trilogy.
+(Note: Nippon Eizō Creative participated in both Gamera and Godzilla franchises, including Gamera the Brave, the Heisei Mothra trilogy, Shusuke Kaneko's Heisei Gamera trilogy and GMK, and Godzilla: Final Wars.)

+Casting for Gamera the Brave was aimed to assign staffs who had not participated in Shusuke Kaneko and Shinji Higuchi's teams for the Heisei trilogy, and was conducted without informing the two.
+Prior to the filming, Naoki Sato, the current president of Nikkatsu who served as a producer for both the Heisei trilogy and Gamera the Brave, summoned Shusuke Kaneko and informed that the new film will be differentiated from the Heisei trilogy, and indirectly requested Kaneko to avoid intervening its production.